TheCodingGroup/TheCodingRepository/README.md

 Welcome to my javascript repository!

 This is full of JavaScript files and more cool stuff!
-Coming soon: My HTML repository!
+Coming soon: My Website Project